 Your MSP will inspect your meeting and function rooms in detail and suggest the needed technology and software to implement so they are fully equipped for social gatherings, ceremonies, or conferences.
 They will also offer their services to the party that booked your meeting/function rooms and help with the setup.

 13. On-Site Repair and Maintenance

 While traditional IT services offer maintenance and repairs only when you request it, managed service providers conduct proactive monitoring.
 This helps them spot an issue early on before it becomes a much bigger problem.
 They will repair and maintain equipment on-site as soon as they detect issues to give faster turnarounds before it breaks completely.

 This also means you don’t have to sit on hold to a helpdesk who try to explain how to do the fixes yourself!
 It just gets done!

 An MSP will continuously research new software and hardware options to see if they are viable and relevant to your business.
 An MSP has the required industry and IT knowledge to assess new software and hardware and determine whether they would benefit you.
 Often times, restaurants and other key players from the hospitality industry opt for solutions that might be a good fit for their needs but are not compatible with their current systems.
 An MSP will ensure that the tech solution you choose is compatible and won’t cause major disruptions during or after implementation.

 15. IT Consultancy

-Some MSPs won’t include consultancy, but we do.
+Some IT managed service providers in hospitality won’t include consultancy, but we do.
 From consulting on IT equipment and device policies, to making innovative improvements to your security or processes that ultimately help you make money!

 All of these tasks aim to improve your customer service and ability to sell to customers or maintain that relationship.
 Technology is overlooked in the IT indsutry, but that doesn’t mean it’s not important.